starkbank/sdk-elixir/README.md

 as it may yield abnormal results in the final file, such as missing images and strange characters.

-## Delete an utility payment
+## Delete a utility payment

-You can also cancel an utility payment by its id.
+You can also cancel a utility payment by its id.
 Note that this is not possible if it has been processed already.

 ```elixir